fcam-naveen/hello-world/README.md

 This guide will go through how to deploy a simple Python Flask App on a docker container and how to validate it.

 ## Prerequists
 Please install docker engine.
-This example is using Centos7.
+This example uses Centos7.
 Any other linux flavor should work.
 Docker can be installed using. https://docs.docker.com/engine/install/centos/

 ## Build and Deploy